Brine Shrimp (Artemia Salina) are saltwater organisms which are quite popular because of their great economic importance in the aquaculture industry.

 - Non-Iodized Salt (Aquarium salt or Epsom salt or Instant Ocean Sea Salt, etc.).

 - Brine shrimp eggs (or like this one).

 - Light source (for example, Desk lamp with Incandescent or halogen light bulb that produces heat).

 Basic DIY Setup

-- Take a large (1.5 – 2 litres) bottle and cut 1/3 of the bottle from the bottom.
+- Take a large (1.5 – 2 liters) bottle and cut 1/3 of the bottle from the bottom.

 - Fill the bottom part with something heavy (gravel, sand, etc), to make it more stable.

-- Reverse the top part and place into the bottom part of the bottle.
+- Reverse the top part and place it into the bottom part of the bottle.

-- Add an airline for filtration tight to the bottom at the centre.
+- Add an airline for filtration tight to the bottom at the center.